MultiPoolMiner/MultiPoolMiner/README.txt

 # MultiPoolMiner (UselessGuru Edition) allows for true profit calculation and deducts power costs from earnings (if configured)

 $PowerPricePerKW = 0.3
-        Electricity price per kW (in $currency[0]), 0 will disable power cost calculation
+        Electricity price per kW, 0 will disable power cost calculation.
+The configured value must be in the first currency as defined in $currency (see config item above).

 $Computer_PowerDraw = 50
-        Base power consumption of computer (in Watts) excluding GPUs or CPU mining
+        Base power consumption (in Watts) of computer excluding GPUs or CPU mining.

 $CPU_PowerDraw = 80
-        Power consumption (in Watts) of all CPUs when mining (on top of general power ($Computer_PowerDraw) needed to run your computer when NOT mining)
+        Power consumption (in Watts) of all CPUs when mining (on top of general power ($Computer_PowerDraw) needed to run your computer when NOT mining).

 $GPU_PowerDraw = 500
-        Power consumption of all GPUs in computer when mining (in $currency[0]), put a rough estimate here, This edition of MultiPoolMiner will poll the hardware and read the effective power consuption per algorithm during benchmark
+        Power consumption (in Watts) of all GPUs in computer when mining, put a rough estimate here.
+This edition of MultiPoolMiner will poll the hardware and read the effective power consuption per algorithm during benchmark

 ====================================================================